 If you are a child or young adult with obesity (BMI of 30 or more, or 27 or more if you are Indo-Asian) and:

 - there is a family history of early onset type 2 diabetes

 - you are of Māori, Pacific or Indo-Asian ethnicity (Indian, including Fijian Indian, Sri Lankan, Afghani, Bangladeshi, Nepalese, Pakistani, Tibetan).

 It is a good idea for other adults to also be tested as you become due for a cardiovascular (heart health) risk assessment at age 35, 45 or 55.

-Pre-diabetes is treated by changing your lifestyle where needed.
+Prediabetes is treated mainly by changing your lifestyle where needed.
 This could delay you developing diabetes by 3–4 years or even prevent you developing it.
-Healthy lifestyles are made up of healthy eating, active living, a healthy body weight and being smoke-free.
+Healthy lifestyles are made up of healthy eating, active living, a healthy body weight and being smokefree.

-- Eat a wide range of different foods – mostly plant-based and less processed – that help you feel great, have more energy, improve your outlook and achieve or maintain a healthy weight.
+- Instead, eat a wide range of different foods, mostly plant-based and less processed, that help you feel great, have more energy, improve your outlook and achieve or maintain a healthy weight.